Moving to Spain from the UK in 2026 requires careful planning, especially after Brexit changed the rules for British citizens.

-Navigating the rules for 2025 requires accurate information.
-Whether you plan to work remotely from Spain as a UK citizen or retire on passive income, choosing the wrong visa or making a paperwork error can lead to frustrating delays or visa denial.
+Navigating the rules for 2026 requires accurate information.
+In particular, whether you plan to work remotely from Spain as a UK citizen or retire on passive income, choosing the wrong visa or making a paperwork error can lead to frustrating delays or visa denial.

-This expert guide details the three most popular residency routes—the Digital Nomad Visa Spain UK (DNV) and the Non-Lucrative Visa Spain UK (NLV)—and provides the essential tax warnings and checklist you need for a smooth, legal move.
+This expert guide details the three most popular residency routes to move to Spain from the UK in 2026 —the Digital Nomad Visa Spain UK (DNV) and the Non-Lucrative Visa Spain UK (NLV)—and provides the essential tax warnings and checklist you need for a smooth, legal move.

 The Strict 90/180-Day Rule

-Your UK passport allows you to visit the Schengen Area (which includes Spain) for tourism for a maximum of 90 days in any 180-day period.
-If you want to relocate permanently, you must get a visa.
-Overstaying this limit can result in serious fines or a ban from re-entering Schengen countries for up to three years.
+Your UK passport allows you to visit the Schengen Area, including Spain, for tourism for a maximum of 90 days in any 180-day period.
+For anyone moving to Spain from the UK permanently, a long-stay visa is required.
+Overstaying this limit can result in serious fines or even a ban from re-entering Schengen countries for up to three years.

-To live legally in Spain, you must get your Foreigner’s Identity Card (Tarjeta de Identidad de Extranjero, or TIE).
+If you are moving to Spain from the UK, you must obtain your Foreigner’s Identity Card (Tarjeta de Identidad de Extranjero, or TIE) to live legally in Spain.

-The TIE is crucial because of the EU’s Entry/Exit System (EES), which starts in October 2025.
-This new automated system will require non-EU visitors to provide fingerprints and facial images at the border every time they enter the Schengen Zone.
+The TIE is crucial because of the EU’s Entry/Exit System (EES), which started in October 2025 and became fully operational in April 2026.
+As a result, this new automated system will require non-EU visitors to provide fingerprints and facial images at the border every time they enter the Schengen Zone.

 The TIE Advantage: If you hold a valid TIE card as a British resident, you are exempt from this new system.
 Getting your TIE quickly means you secure your legal residency and keep your future travel within Europe simple.